Matt LaFleur: Los Angeles Rams

-On February 8, 2017, LaFleur joined the Los Angeles Rams coaching staff as offensive coordinator, working under head coach Sean McVay, with whom he had previously worked during his tenure with the Washington Commanders.
+On February 8, 2017, LaFleur joined the Los Angeles Rams coaching staff as offensive coordinator, working under head coach Sean McVay, with whom he had previously worked during his tenure with the Washington Redskins.
 Under LaFleur and McVay, the Rams finished the year with an 11–5 record and as the league's number one scoring offense, scoring 478 points through 16 games.

 Tennessee Titans

 On January 30, 2018, LaFleur left his position with the Rams to take the same position with the Tennessee Titans.
 Joining new head coach Mike Vrabel, LaFleur's role in directing the offense increased, as he had play-calling responsibilities unlike during his tenure with the Rams.
-The season was plagued with injuries, with the Titans losing star tight end Delanie Walker in Week 1, and Mariota dealing with an incessant nerve injury throughout the season.
+The season was plagued with injuries, with the Titans losing star tight end Delanie Walker in Week 1, and starting quarterback Marcus Mariota dealing with an incessant nerve injury throughout the season.
 LaFleur and the Titans finished the season with the 27th ranked scoring offense in the NFL.